-How can a Major or Minor in American Ethnic Studies benefit you?
+How can Majoring in American Ethnic Studies benefit you?

 Education Majors: You can learn how to guide your students on a cultural and emotional journey into American history from a lofty vantage point filled with "real" facts, different perspectives, and an appreciation for American’s diverse ethnic groups.

 Social Work Majors: You can enhance your sensitivity to diverse groups and their backgrounds, enabling you to better understand the socioeconomic dynamics which have impacted their pasts and which will likely affect their futures.

 Business Majors: You can better understand the important demographic trends of American Ethnic groups as they relate to the business and marketing arena.